 Lung cancer

-Lung cancer is the most commonly diagnosed cancer among Aboriginal and Torres Strait Islander people, and the leading cause of cancer-related mortality [44306].
-While a greater proportion of Aboriginal and Torres Strait Islander than non-Indigenous people smoke on a daily basis, smoking among Aboriginal and Torres Strait Islander people has decreased substantially in recent years [44051].
+Lung cancer is the most commonly diagnosed cancer among Aboriginal and Torres Strait Islander people, and the leading cause of cancer-related mortality [42101].
+However, evidence shows that rates of smoking among Aboriginal and Torres Strait Islander people have decreased substantially in recent years, particularly among young people [39231].

-Targeted public health initiatives such as the Government’s Tackling Indigenous Smoking program aim to reduce smoking rates and may help to reduce lung cancer among Aboriginal and Torres Strait Islander people.
+Targeted health initiatives, such as the Australian Government’s Tackling Indigenous Smoking program, aim to reduce smoking rates and lung cancer among Aboriginal and Torres Strait Islander people.

 References